 I think a lot of folks dismiss tropical storms or even minimal hurricanes because they don’t think they’re going to do a lot of damage.
 Usually, they don’t.

-But if you remember Eta a couple years ago, it was a tropical storm late in the year and there were people who had water in their houses that had never had water in their house before.
+But if you remember Eta a couple of years ago, it was a tropical storm late in the year and there were people who had water in their houses that had never had water in their house before.

 So, it’s just one of those things that you must decide for each individual storm, what the best course of action is for you, and most of that depends on just how strong that storm really is.

-What it would be your best advice for parents to talk to their kids about the storm to make it as easy for them to get through?
+What would be your best advice for parents to talk to their kids about the storm to make it as easy for them to get through?

 Denis Phillips: The thing that I always tell people with kids is look, hurricanes are scary, but to me, tornadoes are even more scary.
 Because with tornadoes, you don’t have a lot of time to see them coming.
 We don’t get those kinds of tornadoes here in Florida.